fraillt/bitsery/README.md

 * Cross-platform compatible.
 * Optimized for speed and space.
-* Allows flexible or/and verbose syntax for better serialization control.
 * No code generation required: no IDL or metadata, just use your types directly.
 * Runtime error checking on deserialization.
-* Supports forward/backward compatibility for your types.
-* 2-in-1 declarative control flow, same code for serialization and deserialization.
-* Allows fine-grained bit-level serialization control.
 * Can read/write from any source: stream (file, network stream. etc... ), or buffer (vector, c-array, etc...).
+* Don't pay for what you don't use! - customize your serialization via **extensions**.
+Some notable *extensions* allow:
+  * forward/backward compatibility for your types.
+  * raw pointers (no polymorphism yet).
+  * fine-grained bit-level serialization control.
 * Easily extendable for any type.
+* Allows flexible or/and verbose syntax for better serialization control.
 * Configurable endianess support.
 * No macros.